ukparliament/weeknotes.data-search/2018/13/index.md

 He gave a great talk on what it means to be a library in the early years of the 21st Century, touching on issues around trust, consent and privacy, and making the point that many of the tools supplied to us by the Silicon Valley giants incentivise commercial gain rather than public values.
 Applause.

-On Thursday, Anya, [Silver](https://twitter.com/silveroliver) and Michael met with Ciaran Doyle who's the Head of IT at the [House of Oireachtas](http://www.oireachtas.ie/parliament/).
+On Thursday, Anya, [Silver](https://twitter.com/silveroliver) and Michael met with Ciaran Doyle who's the Head of IT at the [Houses of the Oireachtas](http://www.oireachtas.ie/parliament/).
 They went back over the [slides they wrote for the Euro IA conference](https://docs.google.com/presentation/d/1bQnE8elOkTPmyGP4Wei4YNobExeiS_gQLoI_sMSFEWs/edit), whilst repeatedly and tediously making the point that *if your data doesn't link, your website won't link*.
 And nobody wants a unlinked website.

 ### Community